-During the 2018 financial year the Company put in place one additional line of credit to assist with funding the MEG sale to BNI.
-This was a USD1m facility that is in addition to the Company's existing and on-going bank provided facilities.
-There were no other financing activities during the 2018 financial year.
+During the 2019 financial year the Company made modifications to its line of credit to assist with funding the MEG sale to BNI.
+This remains a USD1m facility that scales down as BNI makes payment for the MEG system and is in addition to the Company's existing and on-going bank provided facilities.
+There were no other financing activities during the 2019 financial year.